There’s a reason you’re here.

 Emotional support animal registration?
 Not a real thing.

-There are a number of websites and companies that offer to “register” your animal or dog – this is not required and does not legally allow you to live or travel with your animal.
+There are a number of websites and companies that offer to “register” your animal or dog or claims to have “legit ESA Registration” – this is not required and does not legally allow you to live or travel with your animal.

 Legal Protections for Emotional Support Dogs: The Two Laws You MUST Know